imos/imosh/doc/strings/ltrim.sh.md

+# func::ltrim
-# func::ltrim -- Strips whitespace(s) from the beginning of a string.
+func::ltrim -- Strips whitespace(s) from the beginning of a string.

 ## Usage
   void func::ltrim(string* variable)